Charlotte leaders seek calm amid protests over fatal police shooting of black man

 Scott’s mother, Vernita Walker of Charleston, said her son had seven children.

-"He was a family man…And he was a likeable person.
+“He was a family man…And he was a likeable person.
 And he loved his wife and his children.”
-She said she had just talked with her son on the phone that day.
+Walker said she had just talked with her son on the phone that day.

+At the shooting scene Wednesday, activists, residents and citizens gathered to support the family and raised questions about police officials’ accounts.

+Some witnesses said they believed the officer who shot Scott was a white man, not a black officer.

 Protests break out